constellationcolon/essayer/_drafts/language-machine-learning.md

 > by smashing and scorning the old conceptual barricades to correspond
 > creatively to the impressions of the mighty present intuition.
 > {% cite truth-and-lies -l 256 %}

-{% include bibliography.html %}

-[^algorithm]: Here, I differentiate the _algorithm_, a set of computer
-    instructions explicitly programmed by a human, from a _model_, which takes inputs and spits out particular predictions (or prescriptions) based on its specification as well as on the data fed to it.

-[^cluster]: What constitutes "close", and which "space" we measure such
-    distances in, are determined by the data, its processing, the model and its parameters, and ultimately the practitioner themselves.